This post may contain affiliate links. Please read our disclosure policy.

 This recipe relies on just 5 marinara sauce ingredients (plus salt and pepper).
 It’s naturally dairy-free, gluten-free, and vegan.
 Plus, it’s still super customizable – whether you want to add more herby flavor, a little spice, the depth of wine, adapt the texture, etc.

 Either way, this almost foolproof marinara recipe is perfect for making in large batches and then portioning out to store in the refrigerator or stash in the freezer for later.
-This all-purpose tomato sauce is a great option for low-fuss Italian-American and Italian-inspired meals – think pasta, subs, as a dip… there’s no shortage of uses.
+This all-purpose tomato sauce is a great option for low-fuss Italian-American and Italian-inspired meals – think quick one pot pasta, subs, as a dip… there’s no shortage of uses.

 Want to save this recipe?